 Shugar, Aaron, and Jennifer Mass, eds.
 Handheld XRF for Art and Archeology.
 Belgium: Leuven University Press, 2012.

 Thompson, Daniel V. The Materials and Techniques of Medieval Painting.
 New York: Dover Publications Inc., 1970.

-This post was created in conjunction with the exhibition The Crusader Bible: A Gothic Masterpiece (October 17, 2014 through January 4, 2015).
-The technical analysis was undertaken by Elyse Driscoll, graduate student in the Art Conservation Department at SUNY Buffalo State, in consultation with Frank Trujillo, Associate Book Conservator of the Morgan's Thaw Conservation Center and William Voelkle, Curator and Head of the Medieval and Renaissance Manuscripts Department.
-We are grateful to the Conservation Center, Institute of Fine Arts, New York University for providing their handheld X-ray fluorescence spectrometer for this study.
+This post was created in conjunction with the exhibition The Crusader Bible: A Gothic Masterpiece, on view October 17, 2014, through January 4, 2015, organized by William Voelkle, Curator and Head of the Department of Medieval and Renaissance Manuscripts.
+The technical examination was led by Elyse Driscoll, graduate intern from the Art Conservation Department at SUNY Buffalo State in consultation with Frank Trujillo, Associate Book Conservator and William Voelkle.
+We gratefully acknowledge the Conservation Center, Institute of Fine Arts, New York University for the use of their handheld X-ray fluorescence spectrometer.